Brain defect traps schizophrenics in twilight zone

 Professor Hickie is the Commissioner in the new National Mental Health Commission and oversees enhanced accountability for mental health reform in Australia.
 He is Professor of Psychiatry and Executive Director of the Brain and Mind Research Institute.Find out more

-As the burden of mental health disorders increases among young people in the 21st century, a major question is whether we can use new technologies to support high quality mental health care for more people at low cost.
+As the burden of mental health disorders increases among young people, Professor Ian Hickie responds to the question can new technologies be used to support high quality mental health care for more people at low cost.
 Find out more about this upcoming event.